mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 ### Building and Pushing Multiple Images in Parallel with Docker Buildx Bake

-Let's say we have a application with frontend and backend with the below directory structure:
+Let's say we have an application with frontend and backend with the below directory structure:

 ```
 .